ganeshrajadev/awesome-python/README.md

 ## Day 14: list_large_files.py
 - This script will print the n number of biggest files in the specified dir and it's sub dir.
 It will be helpful when you want to free up some space in HD

+## Day 15: notify_random_reddit.py
+- This script will randomly pick a sub_reddit from the list of your favs and randonly pick one of the top post and notify it.
+You can add it to cron and get random posts hourly.